I wish I had a magic wand and super powers.

 - cutting myself (you can still see a few scars on my arm; thankfully most have faded and weren't deep enough to begin with to do too much damage)

 And again, the list goes on.
-But today I am a different woman – a woman that makes decisions from a place of self-worth, self-love, confidence, courage, and value.
-And I’m so blessed for that.
-The journey hasn’t been easy, but the long road of inner (self) work has been so worth it.
+But today I am a different woman (and I'm not the only person that sees that) – a woman that makes decisions from a place of self-worth, self-love, confidence, courage, and value.
+And I'm so blessed for that.
+The journey hasn't been easy, but the long road of inner (self) work has been so worth it.

 Today, once again, I'm feeling heartbroken for a distant friend – a hurting woman who isn't making the best decisions because she can't see that she deserves more.
 So, I'm writing an open letter to that woman and I hope it's an invitation to other hurting woman to see themselves through my eyes too…